nhaar/speedrun-api/readme.md

-This is an unofficial implementation of the API for Node.js, currently in development
+This project has been deprecated.
+While most of it might still work, there's no interest in maintaining and keeping support with future updates to the API.

 # Development